Writing | Media | Résumé | Contact

 About Mind Game

 Preorder from Rowman & Littlefield, Bookshop.org, Amazon, Barnes and Noble, Astoria Bookshop, you name it.
+The cover illustration is by Davide Barco.

 In growing numbers, athletes are speaking up about their struggles with mental illness—including high-profile stars such as Michael Phelps, Kevin Love, Simone Biles, and Naomi Osaka.
 More disclosures are surely on the way, as athletes recognize that their openness can help others and inspire those around them.